 Tupperware is the ultimate perishable-food hack.
 Tupperware, or other reusable food containers, enable you to transport food from the dining hall to your dorm room, reducing the need for frequent grocery store trips.

-Some cafeterias have strict policies about leaving the dining hall with food, so it is important to scope out the scene before trying this on your own.
-As a general role, keep your Tupperware usage on the down-low, and don’t abuse the privilege.
+Some cafeterias have strict policies about leaving the dining hall with food, so it's important to scope out the scene before trying this.
+As a general rule, keep your Tupperware usage on the down-low, and don’t abuse the privilege.